hahmadfaiq21/mobile-game/README.md

 # How To Solve The Puzzle

-If you want to solve the puzzle, you can learn from this video below
+If you want to solve the puzzle, you can learn from this video below: <br>
+How To Solve a 4x4 Sliding Puzzle by Steven Burrell | YouTube <br>
 https://www.youtube.com/watch?v=NXRIrP1k4dE

-How To Solve a 4x4 Sliding Puzzle by Steven Burrell | YouTube